Decisionpoint Systems (OTCMKTS:DPSI) Cut to Hold at Zacks Investment Research

-Zacks Investment Research lowered shares of Decisionpoint Systems (OTCMKTS:DPSI) from a buy rating to a hold rating in a report issued on Thursday, Zacks.com reports.
+Zacks Investment Research downgraded shares of Decisionpoint Systems (OTCMKTS:DPSI) from a buy rating to a hold rating in a research report report published on Wednesday morning, Zacks.com reports.

 According to Zacks, “DecisionPoint Systems, Inc. is engaged in providing enterprise mobility and radio frequency identification technologies.
 It sells and installs mobile devices, software, and related bar coding equipment.
 The company makes enterprise software applications accessible to the front-line workers.
 DecisionPoint offers business process and mobile solution consulting; technology implementation and support; Hardware and software and consumables.
 DecisionPoint Systems, Inc., formerly known as Comamtech, Inc., is headquartered in Foothill Ranch, California. “

-Separately, Taglich Brothers restated a speculative buy rating on shares of Decisionpoint Systems in a research report on Wednesday, July 28th.
+Separately, Taglich Brothers reiterated a speculative buy rating on shares of Decisionpoint Systems in a research note on Wednesday, July 28th.

 Decisionpoint Systems (OTCMKTS:DPSI) last issued its quarterly earnings results on Tuesday, August 17th.
 The technology company reported $0.01 earnings per share (EPS) for the quarter.
-On average, research analysts predict that Decisionpoint Systems will post 0.08 earnings per share for the current fiscal year.
+The business had revenue of $15.17 million during the quarter, compared to analysts’ expectations of $15.00 million.
+Analysts predict that Decisionpoint Systems will post 0.08 EPS for the current year.

 About Decisionpoint Systems